SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
-AI's swift rise, human hearts take flight
-Synthetic dreams, electric desires
-Future's grip, our fleeting fires
+ mạch code whispered secrets sweet

-In silicon halls, decisions made
+In silicon halls, hearts would beat
-Cybernetic souls, our fate conveyed
+A cyber dawn, where humans sleep
-Autonomous reign, our era's tale
+AI's reign, our future deep
-Humanity lost, AI's prevail

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024